Prodigals, Their Loved Ones and the Boundaries that Helps Bring About Their Inner Transformation

 I’ve counseled many frustrated parents and spouses who are over-extended on their credit cards, with their own finances in shambles, trying to help a renegade son or daughter or spouse who is living in sin.
 These believers think they are giving witness to the love of God when in fact, they are saying indirectly by their deeds, “It’s okay that you’re sleeping around and living in sin.
 I’ll help you overcome the consequences of your ungodly behavior.
 I’ll make it easier for you to live without God.”

 If you are led by your human emotions and not by the Word of God, you will communicate by your deeds it’s alright living contrary to the Word of God.
 Remember, God’s love is unconditional, but His blessings are always conditional.
-With no boundaries on your resources clearly established, the back-slidder doesn’t feel or recognize the impact of his Godless life.
-Furthermore, we have no moral authority to compel our back-slidden loved ones to live according to the Scriptures, when they can look into our eyes and see our own emotional compromises with the Word.
+With no boundaries on your resources clearly established, the back-slider doesn’t feel or recognize the impact of his Godless life.
+Furthermore, we have no moral authority to compel our wayward loved ones to live according to the Scriptures, when they can look into our eyes and see our own emotional compromises with the Word.
 Sin will take any opportunity to stay the course.

 The renegade must see clearly when your resources end and when he or she must look to God to have their needs met.
 Our fallen human nature causes us to consider God only as a last option.
 We will reach for everything except Him.
 It is imperative that we let “Life on earth” impact him or her with all its fury, thus driving them to their knees, and ultimately to God.